jeff-v-h/WhoDrinksApi/README.md

 1. Setup login configuration on aws for an account able to write to ecr
 2. Follow steps 1-5 below in 'New Release'.
-3. Configure Security Group allowing at least http and https
+3. Create repositories for each image to be pushed up and follow steps 6 - 8 in 'New Release'.
-4. Create Task Definition which uses the created docker images (latest version)
+4. Crate security groups
-5. Create cluster
+5. Create Task Definition which uses the created docker images (latest version)
-6. Create ALB which also includes same security group as cluster
+6. Create ECS cluster.
-7. Inthe created cluster create a service that targets the same vpc, subnets and the created ALB.
+7. Having new ECS Experience switch enabled, it is now possible to create load balancer and target groups on ECS servcie creation as well.
 For the container to load, select the nginx container.
-8. Login to the DB Cluster/s and ensure ALB is allowed access.
+8. Login to the DB Cluster/s and ensure ALB is allowed access using the DNS name (A Record).

 ### New Release